jorgeedualves/get_next_line42/README.md

 # get_next_line42
-Projeto que codifique uma função que retorna uma linha terminando com uma nova linha, leia a partir de um descritor de arquivo.<br/>
+Projeto que codifique uma função que retorna uma linha terminando com uma nova linha, leia a partir de um descritor de arquivo.

+Project that codes a function that returns a line ending with a newline, read from a file descriptor.<br/>

 ## Use: